 Return to the Guide to Passover for Interfaith Families

-The most well-known thing that Jewish people do during Passover is to gather together for a ceremonial festive meal called a seder.
+The most well-known ritual that Jewish people do during Passover is to gather together for a ceremonial festive meal called a seder.
+So, what is a Passover seder meal?
 Seder is the Hebrew word meaning “order,” as in “order of events.”
 A Passover seder is the ritual meal that people celebrate on the first and in some cases, also the second, nights of Passover.
 (Why do some celebrate the seder just on the first night and some on the first two nights?
 We’ll get to that later, we promise!)

 The seder and the Haggadah were developed by a group of ancient rabbis who lived in the Land of Israel under Greco-Roman cultural influence.
 They did some cultural borrowing in crafting the Haggadah, using the Greco-Roman concept of a symposium as a blueprint and filling in that structure with Jewish content.
-A symposium was a meal with guests during which an important subject would be discussed and explored, and a specific number of cups of wine would be served.
-The hosts would issue invitations, which would state the topic for the evening’s discussion and the number of cups of wine that would be served.
+A symposium was a seder meal with guests during which an important subject would be discussed and explored, and a specific number of cups of wine would be served.
+The hosts would issue invitations for the Passover dinner, which would state the topic for the evening’s discussion and the number of cups of wine that would be served.
 (The more potent the wine that a particular host served, the more he or she would be admired in community gossip).
-At the beginning of the evening, guests would arrive and be invited to get comfortable – reclining on pillows and cushions and preparing to eat and drink, talk and argue deep into the night.
+At the beginning of the evening, guests would get comfortable prior to the seder meal – reclining on pillows and cushions and preparing to eat and drink, talk and argue deep into the night.

-Did Jesus of Nazareth participate in seders, with matzah and a Haggadah, similar to the one Jews use today?
+Did Jesus of Nazareth participate in seder dinners, with matzah and a Haggadah, similar to the one Jews use today?

 The short answer is “well, sort of but not exactly.”